ufal/npfl129/exam/questions.md

   individual trees perform prediction and how are the $K \cdot T$ trees combined to produce the predicted categorical distribution).
 [5]

-- Considering a $K$-class classification, describe which individual trees (and in which order) are created during gradient boosted decision tree training, and what per-example loss is used for training every one of them (expressed using predictions of the already trained trees).
+- Considering a $K$-class classification, describe which trees and in which order are created during gradient boosted decision tree training, how does per-example loss look like (expressed in detail using predictions of the already trained trees), and how can we compute the per-example gradient of every tree.
 You do not need to describe the training process of the individual trees themselves.
 [10]

 #### Questions@:, Lecture 11 Questions
 - When deriving the first principal component, write the value of the